KuguHome/openhab-binding-wmbus/README.md

 16. If a Persistence Add-on is installed, the readings will also be stored into the database.
 17. In HABmin or HABPanel, diagrams/charts/graphs can be configured to have a look at the latest values in comparison.
 18. If any Exceptions or other messages turn up in the logs or console, please let me know and open an issue here.

+## Development

+1. Install OpenHAB IDE according to their webpage.
+This is basically Eclipse IDE + Oomph + OpenHAB dev addons via Oomph.
+2. Clone this repository.
+3. File - Import - Maven - Existing Project.
+Give path to this git repository, add to project set "WMBus" or similar.